8 Generations of Maternal History

 She was fortunate to be one of the first Indian students in Nazareth the British convent in Ooty.
 Thus unlike girls from her generation, she was well educated, well-read, and could read, write and speak English, Malayalam, and Tamil fluently.

-She was only 15 when she married my grandfather who was 20 years her senior.
+She was only 15 when she married my grandfather who was 20 years her senior in 1918.
 Yet they had a bliss-filled married life and were together for 54 years.

 My grandmother Rukmini is my favorite person ever.